genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 - technical biases (one region was sequenced several times; PCR amplification biases);
 - feature of library preparation (e.g. for targeted sequencing);
-- natural reasons (RNA-Seq libraries can naturally present high duplication rates).
+- natural reasons (RNA-seq libraries can naturally present high duplication rates).

 Overrepresented sequences should only worry you if you think they are present